 Fifth Borough: Staten Island

-After crossing the lower tier of the Verrazano Bridge (where we were protected from the rain), we were back in Staten Island and within five miles of the finish line.
+After crossing the lower tier of the Verrazano Bridge (where we were temporarily protected from the rain), we were back in Staten Island and within five miles of the finish line.
 We actually were able to maintain somewhere around 15-16 MPH as we rode down the expressway leading toward the finish.

 Rather unexpectedly and abruptly, we rounded a turn and saw the finish line in front of us.
 We rode through the arch and eventually slowed to a stop, dismounted, and rolled our bikes as we continued through the finishers’ chute.
 We were handed a water bottle, mylar blanket, and a surprise medal before being directed to the right to the Finish Festival.